our-story-media/ourstory-resources/README.md

 # Resources

-Branding, documentation and printable based resources for using Our Story.
+Branding, documentation and printable based resources for using Indaba.

 ## Documentation